-Tear gas effects can be minimized by flushing eyes and skin with cool water and using mild neutralizing agents like antacids or saline solutions.
+Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Understanding Tear Gas and Its Effects

-Tear gas, chemically known as CS (chlorobenzylidene malononitrile) or CN (chloroacetophenone), is a common riot control agent designed to cause irritation to the eyes, skin, and respiratory system.
-Its primary purpose is to incapacitate individuals temporarily by inducing tearing, coughing, burning sensations, and difficulty breathing.
-The effects usually last from 15 minutes to an hour but can feel much longer depending on exposure levels.
+Tear gas, chemically known as CS (2-chlorobenzylidene malononitrile) or CN (chloroacetophenone), is a common riot control agent designed to cause irritation to the eyes, skin, mouth, throat, lungs, and respiratory system.
+Its primary purpose is to incapacitate individuals temporarily by inducing tearing, coughing, burning sensations, chest tightness, and difficulty breathing.
+The effects are often short-lived once exposure stops, but they can feel much longer depending on exposure levels, ventilation, concentration, and a person’s health status.

 The compound works by activating sensory nerve endings in mucous membranes, which triggers intense discomfort.
-This reaction causes involuntary eye closure, excessive tearing, and respiratory distress.
-Understanding the chemical nature of tear gas is crucial for effective neutralization because it informs the best ways to counteract its effects safely.
+This reaction causes involuntary eye closure, excessive tearing, coughing, and respiratory distress.
+Understanding the chemical nature of tear gas is crucial for responding safely because the most reliable first step is not true “neutralization” with household chemicals, but rapid removal from exposure and thorough decontamination.

 Immediate Actions After Exposure

-Flushing with Cool Water: The simplest and most effective immediate response involves rinsing the eyes, face, and skin with plenty of cool water.
-Water dilutes the chemicals and washes them away from sensitive tissues.
-Avoid using hot water as it may open pores and worsen absorption of irritants.
+Flushing with Cool Water: The simplest and most effective immediate response involves rinsing the eyes, face, and skin with plenty of clean, cool water.
+Water dilutes and washes away particles from sensitive tissues.
+Avoid using hot water because it may worsen discomfort and can make irritated skin feel more inflamed.

-Do Not Rub: Rubbing eyes or skin can exacerbate irritation by spreading particles further or causing microabrasions that increase chemical penetration.
+Do Not Rub: Rubbing eyes or skin can exacerbate irritation by spreading particles further or causing microabrasions that increase chemical irritation.
 Instead, gently rinse or dab with a clean cloth after thorough washing.

 Using Saline Solutions

 Saline solution mimics natural body fluids and offers a gentle way to flush eyes without causing additional stinging or dryness.
-It’s often preferred over plain water for eye irrigation because it maintains osmotic balance.
+It’s often preferred over plain water for eye irrigation because it maintains osmotic balance and is less irritating for many people.

 Chemical Neutralizers: What Works and What Doesn’t?